 Platforms will aggregate disconnected players in fragmented industries.
 OpenTable is rolling up unconnected and unaffiliated restaurants.
 RedBus, the world’s largest bus reservation platform, gathers India’s fragmented bus schedules and reshapes the travel landscape.

 Platforms will unlock new value from spare resources and user-generated content.
-AirBnB’s hosts and RelayRides’ cars are the spare rooms and idle rides of thousands of individuals.
+Airbnb hosts and RelayRides’ cars are the spare rooms and idle rides of thousands of individuals.
 Much of Facebook’s appeal is the newsfeed produced from constant user activity.
 Instagram’s $1 billion sale was a consequence of the work, not of 13 employees, but of more than 30 million contributors.

 The new rules of a platformed world

 Ultimately, this transformation redefines competition.
 Firms that once sought advantage based on the strength of their internal resources and channel access now face competitors that harness armies of connected users and ecosystems of resources.
 Apple’s App Store, hosting nearly a million applications, offers a compelling testimony to the power of ecosystems.
-More buyers on Ebay attract more sellers, which in turn attracts more buyers.
-More freelancers on oDesk attract more job postings and vice versa.
+More buyers on eBay attract more sellers, which in turn attracts more buyers.
+More freelancers on Upwork attract more job postings and vice versa.
 Such feedback loops enable these businesses to grow into massive juggernauts.
 Businesses win based on their ability to captivate third parties and connect them to each other through creative interactions.

 The rise of ecosystems also means that old linear rules no longer work given new platform realities.
 In operations, just-in-time inventory gets trumped by just-not-mine inventory.
 The IT function transforms from client server support to cloud service solution.
 In marketing, the profit maximizing price is often at or below zero.
 Charging every user can destroy network effects, yet data and network effects create critical competitive advantage.

 Platforms aren’t merely a Silicon Valley obsession.
-WalMart continues to invest in big data and is leading a retail evolution to the store-as-platform model.
+Walmart continues to invest in big data and is leading a retail evolution to the store-as-platform model.
 Nike+ is showing how the shoe can become a connected platform.
 Car manufacturers are building connected cars.
 And GE is forging ahead with its smart grid platform.

 Threats to Platform Innovation

 But, for every GE moving forward, there is an incumbent resisting change, often relying on regulators to stave off emerging platforms.
 Uber’s disruption of public transportation has had to contend with many regulatory hurdles.
-AirBnb has run afoul of housing laws.
+Airbnb has run afoul of housing laws.
 And Kickstarter crowdfunding has been caught by public securities laws.
 Since regulation often lags innovation, this can succeed for a time.